Aros-Technology-Studio/AST-Aros-Financial-Paradigm/08_emission_layer/emission_rollbacks_and_freeze_rules.md

    - All related audit logs are appended with rollback hash

 5. **Validator Penalty (if applicable)**
-   - Validator staking rewards revoked
+   - Validator staking payments revoked
    - Node flagged in trace system

 ---